georgegarrington/Syphon/README.md

 - An alternative implementation targetting a different platform such as creating **Flutter smartphone apps**
 	- The syntax is designed to be fairly general on purpose with this future goal in mind!
-- Lazy evaluation language primitive tool
+- Lazy evaluation language primitive

-helped by the built-in "optional" data structure, where all fields are optional and have default values.
-(Example with graphic of changing the style using optional) (Example of showing default style values and not providing the values so the default values are assumed, along with a graphic)